 Google Chat is Workspace’s messaging platform.
-It supports direct messages to colleagues as well as ‘Rooms’ (Group conversations).
+It supports direct messages to colleagues as well as ‘Spaces’ (formerly Rooms).
 This format allows teams to collaborate efficiently and with ease.
-Each room could be based around departments/projects and with threaded conversations making it really easy to track progress and follow up tasks.
-Each room can support up to 8,000 members and currently supports 28 different languages.
+Each space could be based around departments/projects and with threaded conversations making it really easy to track progress and follow up tasks.
+Each space can support up to 8,000 members and currently supports 28 different languages.

 Use Google Chat anywhere